geeetarguy/PivarAudio/_projects/zen-musical-harmonizer-zmh-1.md

 ---
 ## Overview

 Zen Musical Harmonizer ZMH-1 is Pivar Audio's first app in iOS.
-It has four different ways to harmonizer: Playable, Shifter, Pseudo-Smart and Octave.
+It has four different ways to harmonize: Playable, Shifter, Pseudo-Smart and Octave.

 It is primarily designed for guitar, but has many creative uses including a lot of fun with synthesizers, as well as interesting effects on vocals.
 Use it with Inter-App Audio and Audiobus.